 Steroid injection is usually the first treatment option doctors try when treating joint pain.
 Such an injection can provide pain relief for up to three months by reducing inflammation.
 This treatment can be used once for a short term issue that will eventually resolve or can be done multiple times in the same joint for chronic conditions like arthritis and gout.
 Most insurances cover the cost of these injections.

 “Steroid injections are a way to try and reduce inflammation in your joints, which helps to lessen or eliminate the pain,” says Dr. Seifert.

 Hyaluronic acid injections are a second option specifically for knee osteoarthritis (the wear-and-tear type of arthritis).
 These injections can be used if steroid injections don’t work or help but are needed too frequently.
 Hyaluronic acid mimics the natural lubrication compounds in your joint and can thus reduce pain and increase mobility.
 After a single injection or series of injections, relief can last for up to six months.
-While insurance may cover the cost of these injections, there is usually a yearly limit on how many treatments are covered.
+The cost of these injections may be covered by insurance, but there is usually a yearly limit on how many treatments are covered.

 All injections carry a small chance of infection and bleeding, and can include temporary pain at the injection site.
 Talk with your doctor about any risks that may be unique to you.

 Patients with very advanced arthritis likely will not benefit from a steroid or hyaluronic acid injection.
 Those who have a replaced joint or nearby hardware would also not be good candidates for steroid injections.

 Doctors rarely do injection therapy in isolation of other treatments.
 They also usually prescribe physical therapy and weight loss which help in relieving joint pain to those who receive injection therapy.